nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     <img src="images/LTNS_logo.png" width="200" height="200">
 </p>

-Long Time No See (LTNS) is a  **comprehensive desktop app built for financial advisors to manage their clients' financial policies and events**.
-It is optimized for use via a **[Command Line Interface](#command-line-interface-cli) (CLI)** while still having the benefits of an intuitive and minimalistic **[Graphical User Interface](#graphic-user-interface-gui) (GUI)**.
-With all the essential tools packed into one app, LTNS will enable you to streamline your financial advising journey immediately!
+Hello there!
+Long Time No See!
+Having stumbled upon this user guide, you are likely a financial advisor looking for easier life, well, at financial advising!
+Look no further, as the LongTimeNoSee (LTNS) app is just the right tool you need!

+With LTNS, gone are the days of frantically searching through stacks and stacks of paper, just for that one client information!
+All you have to do, is simply type a few words into our revolutionary **[Command Line Interface](#command-line-interface-cli) (CLI)** and voilà!
+The information you need appears right in front of you, it's that easy!

+Furthermore, LTNS is not just any other tool, it is a smart tool.
+Having surveyed countless financial advisors, we sympathize with your needs of something, not just to manage clients, but policies and even events!
+Therefore, LTNS strategically revolves around three stunning features!
+You've probably guessed it, they are **client, policy and event management!** Exactly the tools you need to be the best financial advisor out there.

+So, what are you waiting for?
+Start revolutionizing your financial advising journey [here](#tutorial)!

+P.S.
 This document is the official user guide of the Long Time No See (LTNS) app.
 This guide serves as an introduction to LTNS and a help menu should you have any doubts while using the app.

 # Table of Contents
 1. [Quickstart](#quick-start)